 Colombia has one of the highest rates of kidnappings in the world.
 Foreigners, including children, have been kidnapped and murdered.
 In recent years, several Australians have been kidnapped.

-Most kidnappings are for ransom, and are often perpetrated by groups such as the FARC and the ELN in rural areas.
+Most kidnappings are for ransom, and often perpetrated by groups such as the ELN in rural areas.

 Kidnapping before you travel.

 If, despite the risks, you travel to an area where there is a threat of kidnapping: